greshbasic/StrawBotSnippets/README.md

 Are the snippets 1:1 with StrawBot's code?

 - Nope.
-All of the provided snippets have missing context, contain editted versions of commands, or both.
+All of the provided snippets have missing context, contain edited versions of commands, or both.

 How many people use StrawBot?
 - Good question.
 It is hard to gauge an exact amount of people who interact with StrawBot, but StrawBot itself interacts with over 100,000 people on an average day, be that adding a reaction to someone's message, replying to their command(s), or even banning them.